-The best part is this pillowy soft, spongy Instant Rice Idlis come together in less than 30 minutes and is a life-changing recipe.
+This is the dream breakfast recipe every beginner needs in their repertoire.
 Serve it with coconut chutney, and it’s a great way to start your day.

 What is Idli